lixiaoyu2000/Rock-Track/README.md

 This is the Official Repo For Paper 'A 3D Robust Multi-Camera-Ken Multi-Object Tracking Framework'.

-The paper is currently in the first peer review :open_hands:.
+The paper is currently in the first peer review.
 We plan to open the source code when the revised manuscript is submitted, thank you for your continued attention :sparkles:.

 ## Quick Overview